Delaware Company Formations for Non-Residents

 You can learn more about this process in our blog about obtaining Federal Tax ID Numbers for Non-U.S. Citizens.

-Yes, the State of Delaware permits foreigners who are registering for a U.S. company to act as officers, directors, or members of a Delaware LLC.
-Right now, there are no restrictions on the citizenship or residency of a corporation’s directors or officers.
+Yes, the State of Delaware permits foreigners who are registering for a U.S. company to act as officers, directors of a Delaware Corporation or members of a Delaware LLC.
+Right now, there are almost no restrictions on the citizenship or residency of a corporation’s directors or officers.
 This means that individuals from any country can legally serve as the president, secretary, treasurer, or a member of the board of directors of a Delaware corporation.
 This perk enables full control and legal governance of a company by foreign individuals, without requiring them to relocate or become U.S. residents.

 While some international business owners are able to travel to the U.S. to open an account, this can cause problems for others trying to register a U.S. company as a non-resident.
-Many people ask a friend or family member who lives in the U.S. to open the bank account on their company's behalf, but sometimes even that poses challenges.
-Other business owners appoint a manager (LLC) or director (corporation) who already lives in the U.S. as an authorized person to open and manage the business bank account.
+Some business owners appoint a manager (LLC) or director (corporation) who already lives in the U.S. as an authorized person to open and manage the business bank account.
 Some business owners have had success by finding a branch of an American bank that is located near them, and asking that branch to facilitate opening an account.
+It is generally not permitted for a friend or family member who is not an owner or authorized officer to open a bank account on the company’s behalf, as banks require formal authority and identity verification.

-If none of these options are available, you may consider working with Mercury, a popular choice among many of our non-U.S. clients.
+If none of these options are available, subject to eligibility requirements, you may consider working with Mercury.
+Mercury is a digital-first business banking partner and a popular choice among many of our non-U.S. clients.
+Just keep in mind that they are not a traditional bank and may have limitations compared to standard brick-and-mortar institutions.

 Once you've decided on a bank, it's generally a good idea to call ahead to determine the requirements for opening an account as a Delaware LLC or corporation, as these requirements can vary from bank to bank.